dbcli/litecli/CONTRIBUTING.md

     $ pip install --editable .
     ```

-6. Create a branch for your bugfix or feature based off the `master` branch:
+6. Create a branch for your bugfix or feature based off the `main` branch:

     ```bash
     $ git checkout -b <name-of-bugfix-or-feature>